JonathanJustavino/quic-benchmark/README.md

 #### Adding Delay

 To see how the content transfer is affected by a slower connection, we added various network delays using [traffic control (TC)](https://linux.die.net/man/8/tc).
+We sent the application data "I am the client sending you a message" 10 times and calculated the average value.
-This is an overview of the results of all the delays we used in summary:
+This is an overview of the results of all the results and the respective delays we used in summary:

 ![delay_comparison](./documentation/delay_comparison.png)